Isotopes of Hurwitz algebras: Abstract

 \section{Abstract}

-We study algebras that are isotopic to Hurwitz algebras.
-Isomorphism classes of such algebras are shown to correspond to orbits of a certain group action.
-An explicit, geometrically intutive description of the category of isotopes of Hamilton's quaternions is given.
-As an application, some known results concerning the classification of finite-dimensional composition algebras are deduced.
+We study the class of all algebras that are isotopic to a Hurwitz algebra.
+In the general case, isomorphism classes of such algebras are shown to correspond to orbits of a certain group action.
+Our main focus is the isotopes of Hamilton's quaternions, for which a more detailed, and geometrically intuitive description of the isomorphism classes is given.
+As an application, we also demonstrate how some results concerning the classification of finite-dimensional composition algebras can be deduced from our general results.